 - Host events in their respective countries and regions

-- Make public commitments towards advancing the digital transformation of health in their contexts
+- Make public commitments towards advancing the digital transformation of health

 What does Digital Health Week aim to achieve?